Please welcome guest author Garrett McCord as he shares one of his favorite quick and easy Brussels sprouts recipes. ~Elise

 - ground black pepper

-1 Wash the brussels sprouts well.
+1 Prep the Brussels sprouts: Wash the Brussels sprouts well.
 Trim the stems and discard any of the loose leaves.
 Quarter them lengthwise.